 - Trip Includes

 - Trip Excludes

 North Korea’s iconic mass games are back!
 For the first time since 2015, the elaborately organised displays of the Arirang Festival will be open for the world to witness, complete with a national holiday commemorating 70 years of North Korea.
-This unique tour package covers both of these spectacular events, offering a high profile opportunity to visit the country with the potential of also attending a real North Korean military parade.
+This unique tour package covers both of these spectacular events, offering a high profile opportunity to visit the country during an exciting time!

-No question about it, this is our biggest tour of 2018 and we have it available for you at a bargain price!
-It is time to attend the largest organised performance in th world!
+No question about it, this is one of our biggest tours of 2018 and we have it available for you at a bargain price!
+It is time to attend the largest organised performance in the world!

 8th September (sat)

 - Meet the guides at 8:00am inside the Dandong Railway Station to collect your train tickets, North Korea visa and head through the Chinese exit customs!

 - All aboard the train, heading across to Sinuiju!

 - 10.25 arrival at Sinuiju (forwards one hour time zone) to commence the DPRK customs and immigration procedure.
 This will take a couple of hours.